NM-Games/super-splash-bros-2/README.md

 - You will lose your power-up if you fall into water!
 - After three minutes, the water level will start to rise, making it very difficult to reach the fish in the late game.

+## Replays
+Did something cool?
+Or are you wondering what actually happened in the midst of that chaotic moment?
+No worries.
+Since version 1.1.0, Super Splash Bros 2 has a replay system, where you can look back at the games you have played.
+> **DISCLAIMER:** The Replay system is just a wild experiment.
+Even though the system is tested thoroughly on the developer's devices, it may not work (well) on yours.
+We also do not recommend this feature for arm64 devices.
+> Furthermore, replay files can take hundreds of megabytes of disk space.
+Therefore, replay recording is disabled by default, and only 5 replays will be kept.
+Older replays will be deleted if a new one is saved.
+There is a possibility to export replays, so they will never get lost.
+> Replay recording is always disabled when there is less than 2 GB remaining on the disk where replays are saved.

 # Have fun!